cedriclam/swagger-ui-docker/README.md

-swagger-ui-docker
+swagger-editor-docker
 =================

-docker vm for swagger-ui
+docker vm for swagger-editor